• Skip to primary navigation

 Puff Pastry and Mint Pesto Nibbles

-Their size makes them perfect for snacking without needing a plate or having to sit down at the table, they are unusual enough for people to get an interest into but not exotic enough to be left aside by people unwilling to try anything they have never had before.
+Their size makes them perfect for snacking without needing a plate or having to sit down at the table.
+They are unusual enough to interest people but not exotic enough to be left aside by people unwilling to try anything they have never had before.

-On top of that their taste and texture are just wonderful.
-The flaky, buttery puff pastry is topped with an extremely aromatic mint pesto, a slice of a juicy, sweet tomato and extra Parmesan or pecorino.
+On top of that, their taste and texture are just wonderful.
+The flaky, buttery puff pastry is topped with extremely aromatic mint pesto, a slice of juicy, sweet tomato, and extra Parmesan or pecorino.
 You will love it!!!

 Puff Pastry and Pesto Nibbles

-• Buy already rolled puff pastry, cut into squares, place on baking trays lined with baking paper.
+• Buy already rolled puff pastry, cut it into squares, and place it on baking trays lined with baking paper.

-• Use bought pesto of choice to smear on the pastry.
+• Use the bought pesto of choice to smear on the pastry.

 • Place a tomato slice on each puff pastry bite and sprinkle some hard cheese on top.